josbeir/cakephp-docs-md/docs/2/en/getting-started.md

 configure anything.

-A copy of CakePHP's database configuration file is found in [App / Config / database.php.default](app/Config/database.php.default.md).
+A copy of CakePHP's database configuration file is found in `/app/Config/database.php.default`.
 Make a copy of this file in the same directory, but name it `database.php`.

 The config file should be pretty straightforward: just replace the